Ben Snitkoff is a former Big Law attorney who created a law practice of his own.

 Ben is admitted to practice before the Supreme Judicial Court of Massachusetts, the Federal District Court for the District of Massachusetts, the First and Federal Circuit Courts of Appeals, and United States Patent and Trademark Office.

 Ben has, at varying times in his life, been (and in some cases still is) proficient in the following: photography, solving Rubik’s Cubes, making balloon animals, improvisational comedy, classical ballet, trombone, close-up and small-stage magic, knitting, fretted instruments (including guitar, banjo, and mandolin), preparing sushi, team trivia, making espresso and coffee drinks, delivering newspapers, and quoting the entirety of Back to the Future verbatim.
-Ben lives in Somerville, Massachusetts with an ever-growing art collection and a single plant that he has kept alive for over a year now.
+Ben lives in Roslindale, Massachusetts with his wife, daughter, and dog.